 What happens during a session?

-A session will last about 45 minutes.
+A session will last between 60 and 90 minutes.
 We will talk about your birth experience and about the days or weeks since the birth of your baby.
 We will then observe the baby together, looking for signals and cues.
 We look at the baby’s physical appearance and start by observing his internal state.
 The session will be focused and guided by your baby; we will be able to gather information only from the questions the baby decides to answer.

-At the end of each session, you will receive a special All about me booklet with our findings about your baby at this particular stage in his development.
+At the end of each session, you will receive a special All about me booklet with our findings of your baby at this particular stage in his development.
+Here's what you will learn about:

-• Behavioural states.
 Learning about your baby´s 6 internal states and how he manages between states will help you understand your baby´s sensitivity to the environment and how he is able to cope with it.
-You will identify cues for when the baby needs reassurance, or just a break.
+You will identify cues for when the baby needs reassurance or just a break.

 What tools are used during a session?